Paediatric Dermatologists London and Essex

 Consultation and diagnosis

-The doctor will start by exploring your child’s medical history and listening to either the child or the parent explain what the condition is.
+The doctor will start by exploring your child’s medical history and listening to the child or the parent explain their condition or symptoms.
 They will then examine the skin.
-We encourage parents to help make this as comfortable for their children as possible, and are happy to examine the affected area while they are sitting on your lap for example.

 Consultation and diagnosis

-Our surgeons
+Our specialists

 Dr Justine Kluk